Chapin Hall (institute): Center for State Child Welfare Data

-Transformational Collaborative Outcomes Management

-Transformational Collaborative Outcomes Management (TCOM) is a framework for decision-making in complex systems.
-TCOM provides tools and guidance on an individual, program, and system level to help support decisions, monitor outcomes, and improve quality in child welfare systems.

-TCOM is the foundation of Child and Adolescent Needs and Strengths (CANS), an assessment strategy for monitoring the well-being of children and youth.
-CANS is broadly used in child welfare.
-As of 2018, the CANS was being used by nearly 5,000 agencies across 10 countries, including all 50 U.S. states.
-The assessment is used in the fields of child welfare, mental health, juvenile justice, autism and developmental health, and early intervention.

-The CANS-MH is a variant of the CANS for children and adolescents with mental health challenges.
-The tool has been shown to be a "reliable measure of psychosocial needs and strengths".

-Oak Park Collaboration for Early Childhood

-The Collaboration for Early Childhood is a nonprofit organization in Oak Park, Illinois that works to connect parents of young children to local resources.
-Their website also houses resource directories for health care professionals, educators, and service providers.

-Starting in 2013, the Collaboration for Early Childhood entered a five-year contract with Chapin Hall to build a comprehensive early childhood database.
-The database will unify administrative data sources, providing users with a view of school enrollment and poverty at a local level in Oak Park.
-Information on subsidized child care and SNAP benefits will be available at a state level.
-Once the database is live, providers will be able to access and analyze these data to help inform program and practice decision-making.

 Voices of Youth Count Initiative

 Voices of Youth Count is a research initiative on youth experiences of unaccompanied homelessness in the U.S. Chapin Hall partnered with twenty-two counties across the U.S. to conduct "youth-led counts and surveys of young people and providers".
 The research also included qualitative interviews in five of those twenty-two counties, a national phone survey, a survey of service providers, a review of policy related to youth homelessness, and a systematic review of published evidence on the effectiveness of programs targeting youth homelessness.

 Based on these data sources, Voices of Youth Count has produced a series of policy briefs.
 The first provided an estimate of the scale and character of youth homelessness in the U.S. The second report focused on lesbian, gay, bisexual, trans, and queer youth, and the third looked at youth homelessness among pregnant or parenting young people.

 Reports on youth counts, youth homelessness in the rural U.S., youth trajectories into and through homelessness, child welfare, and education are forthcoming.